Dimension of planar non-conformal attractors with triangular derivative matrices: Weak Ledrappier-Young formula

 \begin{theorem}[Weak Ledrappier-Young formula] Suppose that $\Phi$ satisfies the assumptions \ref{it:condLY1} and \ref{it:condLY2}.
 If $\mu \in \MM_\sigma(\Sigma)$ is quasi-Bernoulli, then

 for $\overleftarrow{\mu}$-almost all $\iii$, where $H(\mu)=-\int\log\mu_\jjj^{\pi}([j_1])\dd\mu(\jjj)$. \end{theorem}

 According to our best knowledge, Theorem~\ref{thm:LY} has not been stated earlier in this context and it is original contribution within this work.
-Nevertheless, the proof is a slight modification of the proofs of \cite[Theorem~2.6]{BaranyKaenmaki2017} and \cite[Proposition~2]{Ledrappier92} for quasi-Bernoulli measures on dominated self-affine systems.
+Compared to the usual Ledrappier-Young formula, it does not demonstrate the exact-dimensionality of the measure and only gives a lower bound for the dimension of the measure by means of the projection, entropy, and Lyapunov exponents.
+Nevertheless, this lower bound is still sufficient for studying the dimension and the proof is a slight modification of the proofs of \cite[Theorem~2.6]{BaranyKaenmaki2017} and \cite[Proposition~2]{Ledrappier92} for quasi-Bernoulli measures on dominated self-affine systems.
 For the convenience of the reader, we present below the necessary changes following \cite[Sections~6~and~7]{BaranyKaenmaki2017}.
+We strongly believe that the upper bound holds as well.

 \begin{proof}[Sketch of the proof of Theorem~\ref{thm:LY}] Let $\rho>0$ be such that $\rho<1/N$ and choose real numbers $t_1,\ldots,t_N$ such that the IFS $\{x\mapsto\rho x+t_i\}_{i=1}^N$ satisfies the strong separation condition and acts on $[0,1]$.
 Write $\hat\Phi = (\hat{F}_i)_{i \in \{1,\ldots,N\}}$, where $\hat{F}_i \colon \R^3 \to \R^3$, $\hat{F}_i(x,y,z) = (f_i(x),g_i(x,y),\rho z+t_i)$, lift the maps $F_i$ into $\R^3$ and make the system satisfy the strong separation condition.
 We denote the attractor of $\hat{\Phi}$ by $\hat{X}$ and the canonical projection by $\Pi\colon\Sigma\to\hat{X}$.